bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

 internal system, it could be a googolplex or a single particle.
 As long as you have the heat bath and some assumptions about the transfer of heat between the two systems, the Boltzmann distribution holds.
-The most intuitive way to think about it is (as an ML person) as a "softmax" over all the microstates, where the energy of the microstate is the "logit" value and :math:`Z` is the normalizing summation over all exponentials.
+The most intuitive way (as an ML person) to interpret Equation 38 is as a "softmax" over all the microstates, where the energy of the microstate is the "logit" value and :math:`Z` is the normalizing summation over all exponentials.
 Importantly, it is *not* just an exponentially distributed variable.

 In the single particle case, the particle is going to be moving around in your closed system but randomly interacting with the heat bath, which basically